-A credit hour is defined by the regulations of the U.S. Secretary of Education at 34 CFR 600.2 except as provided in 34 CFR 668.8(k) and (l), a credit hour is an amount of work represented in intended learning outcomes and verified by evidence of student achievement that is an institutionally established equivalency that reasonably approximates not less than-
+A credit hour is defined by the regulations of the U.S. Secretary of Education at 34 CFR 600.2 except as provided in 34 CFR 668.8(k) and (l), a credit hour is an amount of work represented in intended learning outcomes and verified by evidence of student achievement that is an institutionally established equivalency that reasonably approximates not less than- (1) One hour of classroom or direct faculty instruction and a minimum of two hours of out of class student work each week for approximately fifteen weeks for one semester or trimester

-- (1) One hour of classroom or direct faculty instruction and a minimum of two hours of out of class student work each week for approximately fifteen weeks for one semester or trimester hour of credit, or ten to twelve weeks for one quarter hour of credit, or the equivalent amount of work over a different amount of time; or - (2) At least an equivalent amount of work as required in paragraph (1) of this definition for other academic activities as established by the institution including laboratory work, internships, practica, studio work, and other academic work leading to the award of credit hours.
+- class student work each week for approximately fifteen weeks for one semester or trimester hour of credit, or ten to twelve weeks for one quarter hour of credit, or the equivalent amount of work over a different amount of time; or - (2) At least an equivalent amount of work as required in paragraph (1) of this definition for other academic activities as established by the institution including laboratory work, internships, practica, studio work, and other academic work leading to the award of credit hours.

-The above assignment of credit hours assumes a minimum of two hours of out of class student work for each hour of lecture. and equivalent amount of work as for other academic activities as established by WCUCOM including laboratory work, externships, practica, and other academic work leading to the award of credit hours.
+The above assignment of credit hours assumes a minimum of two hours out of class student work for each hour of lecture. and equivalent amount of work as for other academic activities as established by WCUCOM including laboratory work, externships, practica, and other academic work leading to the award of credit hours.
 For federal financial aid purposes, 16 to 56 credit hours per semester is considered full time.
 Off-cycle students finishing rotations and enrolled for eight credit hours are considered half-time students and are considered eligible for federal financial aid on a prorated monthly basis.